APTrust/dart/DevelopingDart.md

 Uncaught TypeError: window.WailsInvoke is not a function
 ```

 **Wails Dev Mode** runs DART 3 in a Wails window.
 This takes longer to start up, but it lets you see the app the way the user will see it, and it's generally better at reloading when you make code changes.
+To run in Wails dev mode, simply run `wails dev` in the project's top-level directory.

 Note that the main functional difference between web mode and Wails mode is the way the app handles downloads.
 See the function `DownloadJobDownload` in https://github.com/APTrust/dart/blob/master/server/controllers/download_job_controller.go to understand how the two cases are handled.